Advertiser Disclosure

 No stash of Cathay Pacific Asia Miles or Japan Airline Mileage Bank miles?
 Remember, flexible points earned on travel rewards cards can be transferred to various airline partners and used to book award flights.

-Also, it’s worth noting that when you book any flight with points using the Amex Business Platinum card with your preselected preferred airline, or premium flights with any airline, you’ll receive a 35% points rebate, up to 1 million points per calendar year!
+Also, it’s worth noting that when you book any flight with points using the Amex Business Platinum card with your preselected preferred airline, you’ll receive a 35% points rebate, up to 1 million points per calendar year!

 Star rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating icon